shorodilov/article-template/src/README.md

 - Follow the established style guide for tone and formatting
 - Include proper citations for all referenced sources
 - Maintain consistent terminology throughout the article
-- Consider accessibility in content structure (proper headings, alt text for images, etc.)
+- Consider accessibility in the content structure (proper headings, alt text for images etc.)